-Paddington Bear was voted the top animated character of television on 16th March 2012, he has become a national treasure, read the facts!
+Paddington Bear was voted the top animated character of television on March 16, 2012, and has truly become a national treasure!

-The man behind the loveable bear is Michael Bond, who first created the adventures of the mischievous bear on 13th October, in 1958.
+The man behind the lovable bear is Michael Bond, who first created the adventures of the mischievous bear on October 13, 1958.

 There have been twelve Paddington books to date.